Justice lawyers try to halt Trump financial records release

 The emoluments clause has never been fully tested in an American courtroom.
 Two other lawsuits accusing the president of violating the emoluments clause are also being heard in other federal courts.
 Neither has reached the discovery stage.

-Messitte's ruling last month that an emolument "extends to any profit, gain or advantage" was the first time a federal judge had defined the term.
+Messitte's ruling last month that an emolument "extends to any profit, gain or advantage" was the first time a federal judge had defined the term's application to the president.

 It is that definition, and the argument that the plaintiffs have suffered actual harm and have a right to sue, that the Justice Department wants reviewed by a higher court.